Baabarr: Plot

 Crime in Uttar Pradesh is increasing.
 A small town named Amanganj mostly having mohammedan popularity is getting notorious day by day.
 From childhood Baabarr rises up as the most wanted gangster of the area.
 Baabarr's elder brothers also helped him in his path.
 When SP Mrittyunjay was sent to dominate the crime in the city SP faced strong resilience from Baabarr and his men first and then from the corrupt policemen, politicians etc. Baabarr goes mad after a businessman for bidding and getting a tender.
 Baabarr got mad and tries to kill him and Tabrez helped to protect the businessman from Baabarr.
 Police came to the scene and everybody ran away and the businessman getting some help from Tabrez, Baabarr's archrival, went to Bhaiyaaji a powerful MP to take shelter.
 Baabarr threatens and challenged Bhaiyaaji and he entered bhaiyaaji's daughters' marriage ceremony and shots down the businessman.
 Upon chased by security and other men Nawaaz and Baabarr fires bullets and tries to escape from the situation which got worsened.
 Baabarr was caught and then he surrendered and finally he was sent to jail.
 On his mother's request he weds to a girl of her choice.
 Meanwhile Tabrez plots to kill Baabarr and fires a bullet in front of policemen and all other people present outside a court scene but he survived a close bullet shot.
 He then gets a bail from the court.
 Baabarr's elder brother Nawaaz got mad at Tabrez and started killing Tabrez's men mercilessly.
 After getting a tip from inspector Chaturvedi about Tabrez, Baabarr followed but realized that it was a setup by the SP to arrest him.
 Baabarr closely escaped the scene and later grasped Chaturvedi.
 Chaturvedi shifts the focus towards SP Mrittyunjay and got an easy escape from Baabarr.
 With day by day law and order of the city becoming more unstable.
 Ministers and politicians calls up SP to take action.
 SP Mrittyunjay intimidated inspector Chaturvedi to catch Baabarr.
 Chaturvedi and SP finally catches up Nawaaz with the help of Mamu but Baabarr went to a safehouse in Kolkata with his wife.
 When Baabarr came to know about Mamu's betrayal he went on to Mamu's place.
 Jia, Mamu's niece and Baabarr's love requested him not to kill Mamu but Baabarr kills Mamu.
-After realizing that he has being framed and plotted by the Ministers and the MPs Baabarr fires bullet to an MP and surrendered in Kolkata high court only to get his security increased by the Kolkata high court's order.
+After realizing that he has been framed and plotted by the Ministers and the MPs Baabarr fires bullet to an MP and surrendered in Kolkata high court only to get his security increased by the Kolkata high court's order.
 The council of ministers, MPs, policemen sensed election is near got worried about Baabarr's activities and plans to kill Baabarr.
 SP Mrittyunjay was reluctant to go against Kolkata high court's order and plot against Baabarr's security but Chaturvedi advised a plan to bail out Tabrez and use him to kill Baabarr.
 Chaturvedi helps Tabrez to escape and reports to SP, Baabarr goes mad after listening this news and with the help of Chaturvedi he fires and shots down SP.
 Chaturvedi shots down Baabarr.
 Police started encounters in all the Amanganj area, kills Tabrez and his whole gang.
 One fine morning after this incident Chaturvedi heard a knock on his door and opens the door and was shot down by a kid firing bullets to his chest.